dottmann/bluefin_tuna_albacore_piscivory/README.md

 It has 3 folders containing the source code, data files and figures.
 The code is written in R by Daniel Ottmann.

-Daniel Ottmann, June 2021 Spanish Institute of Oceanography, Spain
+Daniel Ottmann, September 2021 Spanish Institute of Oceanography, Spain